billdueber/match_map/README.md

 Note that the `default` value will never be added to the output if `echo` is set.

+## Optimizing

+You can call `mm.optimize!` to attempt to optimize a MatchMap where none of the keys are regular expressions and none of the values are Proc objects for a significant speed increase (run `rake bench` for an idea of how much faster).
+This allows you to take advantage of all the differences between MatchMap and a regular hash (pass multiple arguments, flatten return values, echoing, etc.) while remaining an O(1) operation (instead of a O(n) for the standard, try-to-match-each-key-in-turn algorithm).

+Note that a call to `#optimize!` actually picks the best algorithm for that particular map, so if you have a simple map, call `#optmize!`, and add a regular-expression key, another call to `#optmize!` is required to start using the regular algorithm again.

+Obviously, only call `#optimize!` when you're sure you won't be modifying the map anymore.

 ## Gotchas

 * Like a hash, repeated assignment to the same key results in a replacement.
 So `mm[/a/] = 'a'; mm[/a/] = 'A'` will give `mm['a'] #=> ['A']`